-Tree Pests is a collaborative effort of several state and federal agencies to keep citizens informed of the latest invasive insect and disease threats to Missouri’s trees.
+Tree Pests is the outreach and education effort of the Missouri Invasive Forest Pest Council.
+The Council is a collaborative effort of several state and federal agencies to keep citizens informed of the latest invasive insect and disease threats to Missouri’s trees.
 Whether you have a single tree in your yard or acres of woodlands on your property, this site is for you.

 The invasive species to be on the lookout for in Missouri are emerald ash borer, thousand cankers disease, Asian longhorned beetle, pine shoot beetle and gypsy moth.
 To learn more about these invasive species and some troublesome native species, see the Tree Pests publications listed below.

 Use Tab key to loop through the section bellow.
 Press Enter or Space to enter content for each tab button.
 Press Esc key to exit and to go to the next section at any time.

 Publications Date: May 1, 2018

 Emerald ash borer (Agrilus planipennis) is an exotic, invasive, wood-boring insect that infests and kills native North American ash trees, both in forests and landscape plantings.
 Just like the Dutch elm disease that killed our native American elm ...

 In addition to all of the nonnative, invasive tree pests challenging the health of Missouri’s trees, there are several native insects and diseases that can cause serious harm.
 Although we cannot eradicate these pests from our natural ecosystems, it ...